 Improve campus health;

 Globally, this year’s top university is the University of Nottingham in United Kingdom, followed by University College, Cork National University in Ireland and Nottingham Trent University.
 In fourth place was the top U.S. school, the University of California, Davis.

 Three other U.S. schools were among the top 10: the University of Connecticut; the University of California, Berkeley; and Northeastern University.

 Other North Carolina universities in the rankings were UNC-Chapel Hill, 12; UNC Greensboro, 27; Appalachian State, 121; and UNC Wilmington, 319.

-The results are computed from information provided by universities online.
-The six main categories and their weightings are as follows: energy and climate change, 21 percent; waste management, 18 percent; transportation, 18 percent; education, 18 percent; setting and infrastructure, 15 percent; and water usage, 10 percent.
+The results are drawn from information provided by universities online.
+The main data categories and their weightings are green statistics (15%), energy and climate change (21%), waste management (18%), water usage (10%), transportation (18%), and education (18%).